Your Guide to Stress Leave in Ontario

 1. Right to Reinstatement

-When you return from the leave, you are entitled to the same job you had before the leave began or a comparable job if your old one no longer exists.
+When you return from leave, you are entitled to the same job or a comparable one if your old job no longer exists.

-Either way, you must be paid at least as much as you earned before taking stress leave.
-If the wages for your job increased while you were on leave, or they would have gone up if you hadn’t been on leave, your employer must pay you a higher wage when you return to work.
+You must be paid at least as much as you were earning before taking stress leave.
+If your job’s wages increased while you were on leave, or would have gone up if you hadn’t been on leave, your employer must pay you a higher wage when you return to work.

-If your employer dismisses you for reasons utterly unrelated to taking stress leave (e.g., your employer finds out you were stealing), you do not have to reinstate you.
+If your employer terminates you for reasons unrelated to taking stress leave (e.g., your position has been eliminated), they do not have to reinstate you.

 2. Right To Be Free From Penalty